 Miss Hell strikes swiftly then, heeding advice from her corner where Francie Molloy looks on in bearded glee, her guerrilla tactics being utilized to great effect as a floundering Snarlene squirms and flails, unable to right herself.
 Yet still the Unionist doyen struggles stubbornly on, spitting mud from her gasping chops as she screams, ‘No Surrender!’

 She rises up, ominously, confidently, her footing now secure as her corner-girl, Sleezy May, has used the mud as cover to slip spiked shoes onto her monstrously hairy feet.
-Snarlene squares off to the defiant yet petite Miss Hell, who is currently distracted as she frantically tries to pull her bunched-up knickers from out of the shuck of her arse.
+Snarlene squares off to the defiant yet relatively petite Miss Hell, who is currently distracted as she frantically tries to pull her bunched-up knickers from out of the shuck of her arse much to the delight of a bearded Francie Molloy who’s in his element.

 Snarlene approaches, certain of victory this time .
 She knows her opponent now.
 She can predict her movements.
 She will unleash her fist of Unionist Fury.
 She will crumple the Republican opposition with one final, solid blow.
 She draws back her meaty hand and screams with all the anger of ten thousand Orangemen who have discovered that King Billy was a homosexual Catholic whose favourite colour was green.